vanjohnson879/frontline-cloud-doc/content/reference/user/reports/index.md

 {{< img src="summary.png" alt="Summary" >}}

-## Generate Public Links {#public-links}
+## Generate Shareable Links {#shareable-links}

-A public link is a link of the current reports which will be accessible to anyone, without having to log in to Gatling Enterprise.
-To generate a public link, click on the *Generate public link* button and choose the expiration date of your link.
+A shareable link is a link of the current reports which will be accessible to anyone, without having to log in to Gatling Enterprise.
+To generate a shareable link, click on the *Share* button and choose the expiration date of your link.

 {{< img src="generate-public-link.png" alt="Generate public links" >}}

-The maximum allowed lifetime for a public link is 1 year.
+The maximum allowed lifetime for a shareable link is 1 year.

 Choose an expiration date, then click the generate button.

 {{< img src="successful-generation-public-link.png" alt="Successful public link generation" >}}

-You can copy the public link to share your report to non-Gatling Enterprise users, or click on the "Go" Button to access it yourself.
+You can copy the shareable link to share your report to non-Gatling Enterprise users, or click on the "Go" Button to access it yourself.
 You can click on the "OK" button to close this modal.

-## Export PDF
+## Print to PDF

-When clicking on the blue export button in the navigator menu, you will have access to a page where you can configure and then export a PDF report of a specific simulation run.
+When clicking on the blue "Print to PDF" button in the navigator menu, you will have access to a page where you can configure and then print a PDF report of a specific simulation run.

 {{< img src="run-bar.png" alt="Export button" >}}